bcourter/bcourter.github.io/_posts/UGFs/2023-07-01-two-body-field.md

     nav: sdf-ugf
 ---

 So far in the series, we've defined the basic idea that [UGFs generalize SDFs](/2023/05/05/what-is-offset.html) and examined that when representing shapes, UGFs offer design freedom in [the shapes' normal cones](/2023/05/18/field-notation.html).
 In most of the examples, we've shown that this freedom helps recapitulate the kinds of edge treatments we see in engineering software like rolling-ball blends and chamfers.
-In this post, we'll take a look at the clearance and midsurface fields, generated from SDFs, and the two-body field, generated from UGFs.
+In this post, we'll take a look at the clearance and midsurface fields that apply to SDFs and the two-body field that applies to all UGFs.

 *Use the slider to change viewing modes:*